maciejg-git/alpine-remote-component-plugin/README.md

 - `x-rc:watch` - is used only for `reactive` trigger.
 The value is the property name that will be watched.
 - `x-rc:process-templates-first`

-You can also use `x-rc` without property to set all options from an object, similar to native `x-bind` directive.
+`x-rc` - directive without property can be used to set all options from an object, similar to native `x-bind` directive.

 ### Events

 The plugin dispatches three types of events to notify the page about current state of the component.
 These include:
-- `rc-init` - dispatched immedietely after triggering component
+- `rc-initialized` - dispatched after directive is loaded and configured.
+Event detail:
+    - `config` object
+    - `trigger` function
+- `rc-before-load` - dispatched before sending request.
+Event detail:
+    - `config` object
-- `rc-loaded` - dispatched after successful component fetch
+- `rc-loaded` - dispatched after successful component fetch.
+Event detail:
+    - `config` object
-- `rc-inserted` - dispatched after component fragment has been inserted into the DOM
+- `rc-inserted` - dispatched after component fragment has been inserted into the DOM.
+Event detail:
+    - `config` object
+- `rc-error` - dispatched after errors.
+Event detail:
+    - `config` object
+    - `error`

+### Component data

+Plugin adds following properties to the component element data.

+- `_rc` - object with config object and trigger function
+- `_rcIsLoading` - reactive property that is `true` for the request duration
+- `_rcIsLoadingWithDelay` - same as `_rcIsLoading` but also includes `swapDelay`
+- `_rcError` - reactive property that stores last error

 ### data-template elements